-Wow – can you believe your baby is almost six months old?
-And what a full on six months it has been.
+Wow – can you believe your baby has been in your life for nearly half a year!
 Hard to believe there is still so much more to come …

 How is baby going?